Lima Memorial Health System Logo

 In the first 2 to 3 months of pregnancy, all babies have the same genitals.
 As a baby grows inside the womb, male or female genitals develop depending on the pair of sex chromosomes the baby has from the parents (XY for male, XX for female).
 It also depends on the levels of androgens.
 In a baby with XY chromosomes, high levels of androgens are made in the testes.
 This baby will develop male genitals.
 In a baby with XX chromosomes, there are no testes and the levels of androgens are very low.
 This baby will develop female genitals.

-In PAIS, there is a change in the gene on the X chromosome that helps the body recognize and use male hormones properly.
+PAIS is caused by genetic defects on the X chromosome.
+These defects make the body less able to respond to androgens.
 This leads to problems with the development of the male sex organs.
 At birth, the baby may have ambiguous external genitals.
 This means that they do not look typically either male or female.

 The syndrome is passed down genetically (X-linked recessive inheritance).
-People with two X chromosomes are not affected if only one copy of the X chromosome carries the genetic mutation.
+People with two X chromosomes are not affected if only one copy of the X chromosome carries the genetic variant.
 Males who inherit the gene from their mothers will have the condition.
-There is a 50% chance that a male child of a mother with the gene will be affected.
-Every female child of a mother with the gene has a 50% chance of carrying the gene.
+There is a 50% chance that a male child of a mother with the genetic trait will be affected.
+Every female child of a mother with the genetic trait has a 50% chance of carrying the genetic trait.
 Family history is important in determining risk factors of PAIS.

 Symptoms

 People with PAIS may have both male and female physical characteristics.
+These characteristics vary from person to person.
 These may include:

-• Breast development in males at the time of puberty.
+• Male breast development at the time of puberty. (gynecomastia)

 Exams and Tests